We have included this page so that our translate button can work on this important content

 - any potential indicators of living in a household with Domestic Abuse

 Responding to disclosure

-Staff will not investigate but will, wherever possible, elicit enough information to pass on to the DSL in order that s/he can make an informed decision of what to do next.
+Staff will not investigate nor ask any leading questions but will, wherever possible, elicit enough information to pass on to the DSL in order that they can make an informed decision of what to do next.

-The DSL will ensure that the child’s wishes and feelings are taken into account when determining what action to take and what services to provide.
+The DSL will ensure that the child’s wishes and feelings are considered when determining what action to take and what services to provide.
 Child Protection processes will operate with the best interests of the child at their core.

 - listen to and take seriously any disclosure or information that a child may be at risk of harm

 - try to ensure that the person disclosing does not have to speak to another member of school staff